How are RTOP Scores Determined?

 How the Researchers Scored their Observations

-Considering the various subscales, the group consistently ranked propositional knowledge high.
-The scores were less consistent in lesson design and implementation and procedural knowledge (Figure 2).
+As of Fall 2013, more than 115 classes have been observed and RTOP scores have ranged between 13 and 89.
+The average score is 41 with a standard deviation of 17 across the entire dataset.
+Considering the various sub-scales, the group consistently ranked propositional knowledge high.
+The scores were less consistent in lesson design and implementation, procedural knowledge, student-student interaction, and student-instructor interaction.
 These results lead us to focus additional attention on those individual RTOP items that showed the greatest variation among observers on a series of shared class reviews.